A bound on the primes of bad reduction for CM curves of genus 3: Introduction

 To deal with the new situation where the reduction is a product of an elliptic curve with an abelian surface with no natural decomposition, we needed to find a suitable and explicit decomposition.
 Just the existence of a decomposition is not enough, and our first main contribution is to find the `right' decomposition (Lemma~\ref{lem:s}).

 The second main new idea is using the primitivity of the CM type in the case where there exist non-primitive CM types.
 For this we use the reduction of the tangent space in Section~\ref{sec:primitive}.
 Primitivity is crucial for our methods, but we do give the following conjecture in the non-primitive case. \begin{conjecture} There is a constant $e\in\RR_{\geq 0}$ such that the following holds.
-Let $C/M$ be a (smooth, projective, geometrically irreducible) curve of genus $g\leq 3$ over a number field~$M$.
-Suppose that $C$ has CM by an order $\mathcal{O}$ in a CM field $K$ of degree $2g$.
+Let $C/M$ be a smooth, projective, geometrically irreducible curve of genus $g\leq 3$ over a number field~$M$.
+Suppose that $C$ has CM (not necessarily of primitive CM type) by an order $\mathcal{O}$ in a CM field $K$ of degree $2g$.

 Let $\mathfrak{p}$ be a prime of $M$ lying over a rational prime $p$ such that $C$ does not have potential good reduction at $\mathfrak{p}$.
 Then the following upper bound holds on $p$.
 For every $\mu\in \mathcal{O}$ with $\mu^2$ totally real and $K = \QQ(\mu)$, we have $p < B^e$ where $B =-\frac{1}{2}\Tr_{K/\QQ}(\mu^2)$. \end{conjecture} \begin{remark} The case $g=1$ is true even with $e=0$, as CM elliptic curves have potential good reduction everywhere.
 The case of primitive CM types is Goren-Lauter~\cite{GorenLauter} for $g=2$ and Theorem~\ref{thm:main} for $g=3$.
 The case of non-primitive CM types is an open problem even for $g=2$ as far as we know.